joshcrow/greenhouse-beach/build-phase-1.md

    * Click **Write**.
 3. **Boot the Pi:**
    * Eject the SD card and put it in the Pi.
-   * Connect the Pi to your mom's router with an **Ethernet cable**.
+   * Connect the Pi to your main router with an **Ethernet cable**.
 This is its permanent internet connection.
    * Connect the power.
 4. **Log in (via Terminal):**
    * Wait 2-3 minutes.